 Ultimately, Medicare can provide seniors with various health insurance benefits, allowing them to prepare for their healthcare needs as they age.

 Several options are available if you become eligible for Medicare while still working.
-If your employer provides health insurance, you may stay on that plan and delay enrolling in Medicare Part A and Part B coverage.
+If your employer provides health insurance, you may stay on that plan and delay enrolling in Medicare Part A and B coverage.
 If you have a retiree health plan, you may also choose to remain in that plan.

 It’s important to note that if you are still employed and not eligible for premium-free Part A, you may be subject to a late enrollment penalty if you enroll in Medicare Part A or Part B after you become eligible.